 MacClean found a lot of duplicate files and photos on my drive.
 The scan took just over five minutes.
 Unfortunately the first time I ran the scan MacClean crashed and restarted my computer.

-The smart select feature will decide which versions to clean—use this options with care!
+The smart select feature will decide which versions to clean—use this option with care!
 Alternatively, you can select which duplicates to delete, but it might take quite a lot of time.

 MacClean also includes a file eraser so that you can permanently delete any sensitive files you don’t want to be recoverable by an undelete utility.